 Work through the following tutorial exercises / questions using your model kit, text book etc. and record your answers, talking to your and checking with your TA as you work through them.
-Your grade for this laboratory activity is based an online Moodle assignment to be completed before your next scheduled in-person laboratory session.
+Your grade for this laboratory activity is based an online Moodle assignment to be completed in the two days after the end of the laboratory session.